top of page

 Many insurance companies cover conventional hormone replacement therapy.

-Various types of conventional HRT is covered by insurance.
+Various types of FDA approved HRT are covered by insurance.

 Is HRT covered by insurance?